-If you are looking for a heritage tour package, Ajanta & Ellora Caves is the answer for that.
+If you are looking for a heritage tour package, Ajanta & Ellora Caves is the answer to that.
 The paintings at Ajanta and Ellora caves are of unfathomable heritage value.
-In spite of its old age dating back to 2nd century BC, the paintings inside the caves looks fresh.
-The sculptures are also excellent in its artistic value.
+In spite of its old age dating back to the 2nd century BC, the paintings inside the caves look fresh.
+The sculptures are also excellent in their artistic value.

 About Ajanta Caves

 Ajanta caves were cut into the side of a cliff that is situated on the south side of a U shaped gorge on the small river Waghora or Wagura.
-There are a number of water falls on the gorge, sound of which can be heard inside the caves, when the river is high.
+There are a number of waterfalls on the gorge, the sound of which can be heard inside the caves when the river is high.

 Ajantha caves were previously forest areas.
-Once the caves were not used, it was covered by think forests.
-They were rediscovered by a British officer, John Smith, in early eighteenth century, while going on a hunting.
+Once the caves were not used, it was covered by thick forests.
+They were rediscovered by a British officer, John Smith, in the early eighteenth century, while going on hunting.

-30 Buddhist cave monuments which dates back to the second B.C. century are seen in Ajantha caves.
-Ajantha caves include painting and sculptures which are believed to be of the best surviving examples of Indian art, especially masterpiece of Buddhist religious art.
+30 Buddhist cave monuments which date back to the second B.C. century are seen in Ajantha caves.
+Ajantha caves include painting and sculptures which are believed to be of the best surviving examples of Indian art, especially masterpieces of Buddhist religious art.

 About Ellora Caves

 Around 100 Kilometers away from Ajantha caves, you can find the ‘Ellora Caves’.
 Ellora Caves are the epitome of Indian rock-cut architecture.
-Majority of them (17 out of total of 34 Ellora caves) are Hindu religious art unlike Ajantha caves which are Buddhist religious art.
+The majority of them (17 out of a total of 34 Ellora caves) are Hindu religious art, unlike Ajantha caves which are Buddhist religious art.

 Cave 16 has the beautiful Kailasha temple or Kailasanatha temple.
-Kailasanatha temple is dedicated to LOrd Shiva and is considered as one of the most remarkable cave temple in India for its architecture, size and sculptural value.
+Kailasanatha temple is dedicated to Lord Shiva and is considered as one of the most remarkable cave temples in India for its architecture, size and sculptural value.